abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 # Addendum: Why are categories like that?

 _Why_ are categories defined by those two laws and not some other two (or one, three, four etc.). laws?
-From one standpoint, the answer to that seems obvious --- we study categories because they _work_, I mean, look at how many applications are there.
+From one standpoint, the answer to that seems obvious --- we study categories because they _work_, I mean, look at how many applications there are.

 But at the same time, category theory is an abstract theory, so everything about it is kinda arbitrary: you can remove a law --- and you get another theory that looks similar to category theory (although it might actually turn out to be quite different in practice).
 Or you can add one more law and get yet another theory (by the way, there are indeed such laws and such theories), so if this specific set of laws works better than any other, then this fact demands an explanation.
 Not a _mathematical_ explanation (e.g. we cannot prove that this theory is better than some other one), but an explanation nevertheless.
 What follows is _my_ attempt to provide such an explanation, regarding the laws of _identity_ and _associativity_.